-Uploading Files With Attributes
+Uploading & Updating Files With Attributes

 Learn how to upload files with attributes using the SDK